jbcodeforce/jbcodeforce.github.io/docs/methodology/governance/index.md

----
-title: Event driven solution governance
-description: Event driven solution governance
+# Event driven solution governance
----

 Digital businesses are real-time, responsive, scalable and flexible while focussing on delivering outstanding customer experience.
 API and Microservices focus has achieved a lot in enabling